The Story of the Goggomobil: A Tiny Car with a Big Heart

 Goggomobil restorations are a labor of love, often requiring the sourcing of rare parts and meticulous attention to detail.
 But for those who take on the challenge, the reward is owning a piece of automotive history that brings smiles to everyone who sees it.
 There’s something about the Goggomobil’s friendly face and petite stature that captures the imagination.

-A Goggomobil Dart Roadster is at auction from Lawsons, closing date 3 October 2024.
+This Goggomobil Dart Roadster was sold for A$26,000.00 at auction from Lawsons in October 2024.

 Goggomobile Dart for sale